-General Course Information
+Marketing Course Information

-The bachelor of arts in marketing degree is for students who want a broad liberal arts foundation, yet with an emphasis in business.
-The bachelor of science degree provides more depth in the business curriculum.
+The bachelor of arts in marketing degree, which requires 48 semester hours of study, is for students who want a broad liberal arts foundation with an emphasis in business.
+The bachelor of science degree, with more depth in the business curriculum, requires 57 semester hours of study.
 If you have questions, a counselor with our Office of Admission can help as you decide on the Concordia degree program that best matches your strengths and career interests.

 Students working toward a bachelor of science degree will be able to select electives from courses such as advanced business law, global marketing, new product development and retailing.

 For more details about required courses (BA) and (BS) and course descriptions, please visit our online catalog.

 - Apply marketing concepts and theory to provide creative solutions and strategies and explore opportunities to solve marketing problems.

 - Demonstrate marketing skills in both verbal and written communications applied to business scenarios, i.e., brand awareness, consumer behavior, and advertising.

 - Identify and demonstrate an understanding of diversity, multicultural, ethical, and socially responsible marketing practices.

 - Explain the implications and impact of the global business and political environment has on marketing.

 - *Use quantitative and qualitative skills learned to strengthen marketing related management decisions.